scijs/cholesky-solve/README.md

 **Returns** A function that takes a single argument `b`.
 The function returns the solution to the equation `Mx = b`, encoded as a simple array.

+**NOTE** the module does no sanity checking on the input arguments.
+It is assumed that the user knows what he/she is doing!